 Spiritual Principles - Complex: Deep Change defines "complex" spiritual principles as those that are inner-world focused.
-For example, in a significant way our thoughts help create our reality.
-The value of Complex Principles is generally more difficult to demonstrate than Basic Principles, so it is important that we validate these principles for our selves, experimenting in our own experience.
-Do affirmations, visualizations, focusing on the Higher Power, positive thinking, or positive intentions work?
-Most spiritual teachers would say "yes" - but not always in a simple way.
+For example, in John 15:5 we read: "I am the vine; you are the branches.
+If you remain in me and I in you, you will bear much fruit; apart from me you can do nothing."
+When Jesus says to "remain in me" he is telling us how we should BE in the world.
+The value of Complex Principles is generally more difficult to demonstrate than of Basic Principles, so it is important that we validate these principles for ourselves, experimenting in our own experience.
 The foundation of Complex Spiritual Principles is the effort to understand the inner world and the "rules" that govern the connection between the inner world and outer world.